nic2703/Inno22BUK/README.md

 Error C1: In the calibrate function, if no satisfactory integer is returned by the iscorrectmotor function (not -1, 0 or 1), this means that no button has been hit and the time has NOT been exceeded, which means the function has terminated for some other issue.

-Error C2: In the calibrate function, if no satisfactory integer is returned by the iscorrectdirectionA function.
-Analog to Error C1
+Error C2: Analog to C1 but for the iscorrectdirectionA function

+Error C3: Analog to C2 but for the iscorrectdirectionB function

+Error C4: This occurs when no satisfactory return is given for the calibratecorner function.
+This means that not all buttons were reached but the time limit has not elapsed, or any other default case was returned.

 NEEDED
 - Small code snippet to output servo angles when starting the build